Answered By: APUS Librarians Last Updated: Aug 29, 2022 Views: 18021

 Here's an example:

 Suppose you want to write about the impact of learning environments on kids of all ages.
-Instead of running several searches for different combinations of keywords like these:
+Normally, to capture articles about the different age groups, you'd have run searches for several different combinations of keywords, like these:

-- learning environment AND (elementary OR middle OR high) AND school
+- learning environment (children OR adolescents OR teenagers)

 - learning environment AND (children OR adolescents OR teenagers)

 5. Click search!
 You should see articles about learning environments for all of the age groups in your parentheses.

 NOTE: library databases offer another way to combine multiple searches.
 Look for "advanced search" options, then use the multiple field boxes to fill in your keywords (again, keeping similar terms together).
 Then, use the drop-down menus to select the Boolean operators.
 Here is an example from Primo's advanced search:

 Librarians are available 365 days/nights per year!